thomas-coudrat/toolbx_vs/README.md

 Run the VS that was setup above by submitting the name of the directory where it was built, and specifying the scheduling system (SLURM in this case).
 ```
-vs_execute.py my_vs_experiment/ slurm
+vs_submit.py my_vs_experiment/ slurm
 ```

 **Print report on virtual screen progress**
-Print a report of the process of the VS on the cluster
+Print a report of the process of the VS on the cluster.
+Run in a VS directory.
 ```
 vs_report.py
 ```